 Bachelor's Degree Components

-The general education core program at Philadelphia University is designed specifically for professionally oriented students.
-Technological change, economic shifts and increasing interdependence demand a strong grounding in liberal education as well as professional and technical expertise.
-All students in the University take the common liberal arts and sciences sequence called the College Studies Program.
-Study in the liberal arts and sciences develop the strategies to help students be integrative thinkers who can see connections in a wide range of knowledge and across disciplinary boundaries.
+Study in the liberal arts and sciences encourages students to be integrative thinkers who can see connections across disciplinary boundaries and within a wide range of knowledge.
 Through exposure to complex, real-world issues and studies in history, humanities and the social sciences, mathematics and the natural and physical sciences, students become graduates who are well-read, well-spoken, worldly, flexible and adaptable—individuals who never stop learning and making connections in everything they do.

-The College of Science, Health and the Liberal Arts has responsibility for courses in the College Studies program to promote the best of a strong liberal arts and sciences tradition integrated with a professionally oriented curriculum.
-Students progress through a carefully constructed four-year sequence, making connections between disciplines and viewing their own fields of choice through social, economic, political and cultural lenses.
-College Studies forms the backbone of every undergraduate student’s major, bringing classmates together to share a common educational experience and to learn from one another’s diverse perspectives.
-All undergraduate students at the University take approximately 40 percent of their coursework in College Studies.
+The College of Science, Health and the Liberal Arts oversees the Hallmarks Core and College Studies and develops these programs to promote the best of a strong liberal arts and sciences tradition integrated with a professionally oriented curriculum.
+Our general education core curriculum forms the backbone of every undergraduate student’s major, bringing classmates together to share a common educational experience and to learn from one another’s diverse perspectives.

 Strongly integrated with general education, the course of study in each professional major broadly prepares students to engage with the professional world and inquire about its political, economic and social contexts through the perspective of their practices.
 Professional studies provide the knowledge and skills to be successful in a profession and to become lifelong learners who are able to adapt to the changing conditions and demands of their careers.